Join the movement

 We recognise that Cambridge is well served by many organisations delivering excellent work in support of people experiencing homelessness including emergency services, temporary and permanent housing, support, healthcare and employment outreach.
 These efforts are funded by Cambridge City Council, Cambridgeshire County Council, MHCLG, trusts, foundations and charitable donations.

 Our aim is to partner with the city’s organisations to provide data and research, information, housing options, support, healthcare, and employment opportunities.
+To find out more, read our one-page call to action agreed by Collab Group.

 If you are concerned about someone who is currently experiencing homelessness or sleeping rough you can find help at: